-Everyone I speak with seems to be in the same boat with today’s real estate market – things may be giving some small indications of movement, but nothing seems to move as quickly or as easily as it used to.
+Everyone we speak with seems to be in the same boat with today’s real estate market – things may be giving some small indications of movement, but nothing seems to move as quickly or as easily as it used to.
 Many properties are uniquely challenged with a host of issues that need to be worked out before actual sale or development can take place – be it permits, taxes, legal issues like easements, access, development approvals, financing…the list goes on!

 In recognition of these interesting times, the Real Estate Investment Society (“REIS”) and Urban Land Institute are partnering to host a half-day workshop on September 22, 2011 at Pelican Preserve to give presenters from a broad cross-section of the development community to discuss what they’re seeing in the market and how they’re dealing with the various challenges they face.
 The workshop will host three panels: